 - 6.2.1 This strategy is based on a considerable amount of background research work regarding the future needs for sport and recreation provision.
 It has been developed using a number of recognised sports facility planning tools and a wide ranging consultation with relevant stakeholders. - 6.2.2 A project steering group was formed comprising representatives from DDC.
 This steering group was responsible for establishing the brief and for the check and challenge of the strategy during its development. - 6.2.3 Recommended facility planning tools were applied, including Sport England's Active Places and Active Lives.
 The strategy is also informed by analysis of the results of Sport England Facility Planning Model for Sports Halls and Swimming Pools.
 These reports were commissioned specifically for this purpose. - 6.2.4 Consultation was conducted with over 60 individuals and organisations, including facility users, clubs, facility operators, council officers and National Governing Bodies of Sport. - 6.2.5 A comprehensive audit of provision in the District was completed.
 The audit provides a snapshot of the situation at that time and sites were reviewed on a like for like basis on their ability to provide for any increase in participation.
 A range of elements including accessibility, service provision, catchment (travel time) and affordability were assessed.
-Facilities were also graded dependant on their catchment and composition as strategic facilities.
-District wide facilities or local facilities. - 6.2.6 Consultation and research is fundamental to the validity of the strategy and key stakeholders and partners were consulted in addition to a comprehensive audit of facilities.
-Further public consultation was completed during [INSERT DATE 2022].
-This included the following [SUMMARISE THE CONSULTATION METHODS ONCE COMPLETED]
+Facilities were also graded dependant on their catchment and composition as strategic facilities, District wide facilities or local facilities. - 6.2.6 Consultation and research is fundamental to the validity of the strategy and key stakeholders and partners were consulted during the drafting stages (as set out in Appendix 1) in addition to a comprehensive audit of facilities.
+Further targeted and public consultation was held between 18th July and 30th September 2022.
+The consultation was advertised in local newspapers, via social media and alerts were sent to everyone who had registered an interest in leisure projects through the Council's 'Keep Me Posted' initiative.
+In addition, a total of around 1,500 consultees were directly invited to comment, including members of parish and town councils, local community groups and schools, leisure providers and sports clubs, and also all consultees registered to the Local Plan consultation portal.
+The draft document was available to view on the Council's website throughout the consultation period.

-6.3 Action Plan
+6.2.7 Action Plan